browserengineering/book/book/styles.md

 -   A path-relative URL, which doesn't start with a slash and is resolved like a file name would be.
--   A protocol-relative URL that starts with "//" followed by a full URL, which should be completed to a full url using the same protocol (`http` or` https`) as the current URL.
+-   A protocol-relative URL that starts with "//" followed by a full URL, which should use the existing scheme.

 To download the style sheets, we'll need to convert each relative URL into a full URL: